OlekKruh/OlekKruh/README.md

-# Hi there!
+# Hello there!
 I'm OlekKruh

 Currently a student at **School 42 Warsaw**, turning a childhood dream into reality.
 I'm on a mission to transition from my background in CNC production to full-time software engineering.